erdemblkc/erdemblkc/README.md

       </div>
       <br />
       <p>
-        A toy-themed FPS survival game where you fight against waves of zombie toys.
-Modeling and mechanics are entirely made by me.
+        A toy-themed FPS game where you fight against zombie waves to <strong>find a cure for the virus</strong>.
+Character modeling and mechanics are developed by me.
       </p>
       <p>
         <strong>Tech:</strong>